CamiKaze/MessageQueue/README.md

 ```

 ### ReceiveFromRabbitMQ
-Enter folder and double-click on ReceiveFromRabbitMQ.sln
+Enter the ReceiveFromRabbitMQ folder and double-click on ReceiveFromRabbitMQ.sln file.
 In Visual Studio (2017/2019), run the application.
 The queue will be retrieved from RabbitMQ and the following text will display: